ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Core Features of ManiSkill3

 \subsection{Heterogeneous GPU Simulation}

-ManiSkill3 is so far the only simulation framework that supports heterogeneous GPU simulation.
-This is the feature of being able to simulate different object geometries, different numbers of objects, and different articulations with different DOFs across different parallel environments.
-For example, in the Open Cabinet Drawer task, for each parallel environment, we build a different cabinet (all with different DOFs) and sample a random drawer link that needs to be opened to succeed.
-In the Pick Clutter YCB task, we sample a different number of YCB objects in each parallel environment and sample one random object out of the clutter that is meant to be picked up.
-ManiSkill3 easily supports this kind of simulation and further supports rendering these different scenes in parallel all at once with an example 3rd view rendering, as shown in Figure \ref{fig:heterogenous_render}.
-Heterogeneous GPU simulation enables more generalizable learning for manipulation as algorithms like those in RL can now simultaneously train on every single object from the YCB object dataset \citep{DBLP:journals/corr/CalliWSSAD15-ycb} or the PartNet Mobility Dataset of cabinets \citep{Mo_2019_CVPR}.
+ManiSkill3 is so far the only simulation framework that completely supports heterogeneous GPU simulation.
+This is the feature of being able to simulate different object geometries, different numbers of objects, and different articulations with different DOFs across parallel environments.
+For example, in the OpenCabinetDrawer task, for each parallel environment, we build a different cabinet (all with different DOFs) and sample a random drawer link that needs to be opened to succeed.
+In the Pick Clutter YCB task, we sample a different number of YCB objects in each parallel environment and sample one random object out of the clutter as the goal object to pick.
+ManiSkill3 easily supports this kind of simulation and further supports rendering these different scenes in parallel all at once with an example 3rd view rendering illustrated in Figure \ref{fig:heterogenous_render}.
+Heterogeneous GPU simulation enables more generalizable learning for manipulation as algorithms like PPO can simultaneously train on every single object from the YCB dataset \citep{DBLP:journals/corr/CalliWSSAD15-ycb} or the PartNetMobility dataset of cabinets \citep{Mo_2019_CVPR}.